Anomalous Dynamical Screening of Relativistic Plasma in a Magnetic Field: Implications for neutron star phenomenology

 So far, we have considered a general relativistic plasma.
-In this section, as a phenomenological example, we focus on degenerate electron matter in the core of neutron stars.
+In this section, as an example, we focus on degenerate electron matter in the core of neutron stars and discuss some implications.
 We assume that the electron chemical potential is much larger than both the temperature and the electron mass $(\mu_{\rm e}\gg T, m_{\rm e})$.
-The neutron superfluid appears at temperature $T\lesssim10^{9}~{\rm K}$~\cite{Page:2010aw}, and the electron-electron scattering is dominant there.
-We discuss here the effect of the anomalous correction to the relaxation time.